Learning the Pareto Front with Hypernetworks: Experiments

+\additions{Genetic algorithms are perhaps the most popular approaches for MOO.
+Two leading approaches in that area, that also use preference information are NSGA-III \citep{Deb02NSGA} and MOEA/D \citep{zhang2007moea}.
+Unfortunately, while these methods can be applied to small networks (like the toy example in Figure 1, which gave sub-par results even after 100,000 generations), they failed to converge to meaningful solutions in our larger-scale experiments.
+Therefore, we do not compare PHN with GAs on large-scale setups.}

 \paragraph{Evaluation metrics:} A common metric for evaluating sets of MOO solutions is the \textbf{Hypervolume} indicator (HV) \citep{zitzler1999multiobjective}.
-It measures the volume in loss space of points dominated by a solution in the evaluated set.
-As this volume is unbounded, it is restrict to the volume in a rectangle defined by the solutions and a selected reference point.
-All solutions needs to be bounded by the reference point, therefore we select different reference point for each experiment. see further details in Appendix Section~\ref{sup:HV}.
+It measures the volume in the loss space of points dominated by a solution in the evaluated set (see Appendix~\ref{sup:HV}).
+As this volume is unbounded, it is restricted to the volume in a rectangle defined by the solutions and a selected reference point.
+All solutions need to be bounded by the reference point, therefore we select different reference points for each experiment.
 In addition, we evaluate \textbf{Uniformity}, proposed by \cite{Mahapatra2020MultiTaskLW}.
-This metric is designed to quantify how well the loss vector $\bell(\theta)$ is align with the input ray $\boldsymbol{r}$.
+This metric is designed to quantify how well the loss vector $\bell(\theta)$ is aligned with the input ray $\boldsymbol{r}$.
 Formally, for any point $\theta$ in the solution space and reference $\boldsymbol{r}$ we define the non-uniformity $\mu_{\boldsymbol{r}}(\bell(\theta))=D_{KL}(\hat{\bell}\Vert \textbf{1}/m)$, where $\hat{\ell_j}=\frac{r_j\ell_j}{\sum_i r_i\ell_i}$.
 We define the uniformity as $1-\mu_{\br}$.
 The main metric, HV, measures the quality of our solutions, while the uniformity measures how well the output model fits the desired preference ray.
-We stress that the baselines are trained and evaluated for uniformity using the same rays.

-\paragraph{Training Strategies:} In all experiments, our target network shares the same architecture as the baseline models.
-For our hypernetwork we use an MLP with 2 hidden layers and linear heads.
-We set the hidden dimension to 100 for the Multi-MNIST and NYU experiment, and 25 for the Fairness and SARCOS.
+We stress that the baselines are trained and evaluated for uniformity using the same rays. \paragraph{Training Strategies:} In all experiments, our target network shares the same architecture as the baseline models.
+For our hypernetwork, we use an MLP with 2 hidden layers and linear heads.
+We set the hidden dimension to 100 for the Multi-MNIST and NYU experiment, and 25 for the Fairness and SARCOS datasets.
 The Dirichlet parameter $\alpha$ in Alg.~\ref{alg:PHN} is set to $0.2$ for all experiments, as we empirically found this value to perform well across datasets and tasks.
-We provide a more detailed analysis on the selection of the hidden dimension and hyperparameter $\alpha$ in Appendix~\ref{app:analysis}. \revision{Extensive experimental details are provided in Appendix~\ref{app:exp_details}}.
+We provide a more detailed analysis on the selection of the HN's hidden dimension and hyperparameter $\alpha$ in Appendix~\ref{app:analysis}. \revision{Extensive experimental details are provided in Appendix~\ref{app:exp_details}}.